 I love college football.
 The atmosphere, the hype, the thrill of victory, and the agony of defeat, it’s all incredible.
-My ESPN app and I have a pretty good relationship from August to January.
+My ESPN app and I have a fairly good relationship from August to January.
 It causes you to be happy when things are going well or a bear to be around when things don’t turn out how you had hoped they would.
 There are always surprises in the season and it usually never ends the way you thought it would.
 I love the student section of stadiums full of college students with their faces painted.
 I love the marching band playing the fight song as their team comes running out of the tunnel.
 I love it.

 I also love the local church.
 It never gets old seeing people come to a saving faith only found in Jesus Christ.
-My heart is full when worshiping along side passionate followers of Jesus.
+My heart is full when worshiping alongside passionate followers of Jesus.
 I rejoice seeing one minister to a family in need in the name of Jesus.
 It makes my day seeing someone give their life to Jesus and then publicly sharing their decision through believer’s baptism.

 Here is the all too often sad reality… people are way more passionate about things that won’t last or that don’t have any eternal significance.
 I believe we can learn a lot about people from observing the college football environment.
 Some of the same fans that are screaming for their team to go for it on 4th and 1… come in our doors Sunday morning for church.
 They lead small group bible studies, hold babies in the nursery, volunteer in student ministry, or serve as deacons.
-Therefore this leads me to this conclusion: It’s not a lack of passion its a lack of priority.
+Therefore, this leads me to this conclusion: It’s not a lack of passion it’s a lack of priority.

 Allow me to explain…